hyperledger/web3j-docs/docs/command_line_tools.md

                          _/ |
                         |__/

-Please enter the project name (Required Field):
+Please enter the project name [Web3App]:
 MyImportedProject
-Please enter the package name for your project (Required Field): com.web3labs.eth
+Please enter the package name for your project [io.web3j]: com.web3labs.eth
-Please enter the path to your solidity file/folder (Required Field):
+Please enter the path to your solidity file/folder [Required Field]:
 /path/to/solidity
-Please enter the destination of your project (current by default):
+Please enter the destination of your project [/home/user/Documents/myfolder]:
 .
 Would you like to generate unit test for your solidity contracts [Y/n] ? n
 Project created with name: myimportedproject at location: .
 $